 - Completion of comprehensions (1 per month in 1st year)

 Evaluation of resident progress

 Residents are monitored through the program by the assigned faculty for each clinical rotation.
-Meetings every six weeks between the physics resident, Program Director, and assigned faculty for the current rotation were instituted to discuss problems related to resident training.
+Meetings every six weeks between the physics resident, Program Director, and assigned faculty for the current rotation are meant to discuss problems related to resident training.
 This meeting also gives an opportunity for the resident to provide feedback about the program.
 A formal evaluation is performed by the resident upon completion.
 At this meeting, the resident’s progress in their current rotation is reviewed, discussed, and if needed altered.
 Near the end of each year of their training, the resident is given an oral examination.
 If the resident does not pass the exam, the resident is placed on probation.
 During that period, the resident is assigned to the area(s) of demonstrated weakness.
 At the end of the probation period, an oral exam is again conducted.
 If the resident does not pass this second oral exam, the resident is terminated from the Residency Program.
 This occurs under the procedures and guidelines of Washington University.

-By the end of the first year, the Physics Resident is expected to function as a Junior-Physicist, with the ability to perform quality assurance tests, patient QA, monitor unit and dose calculations, conventional and IMRT treatment planning, radiation safety procedures, and brachytherapy physics procedures and planning.
+By the end of the first year, the Physics Resident is expected to function as a Junior Physicist, with the ability to perform quality assurance tests, patient QA, monitor unit and dose calculations, conventional and IMRT treatment planning, radiation safety procedures, and brachytherapy physics procedures and planning.
 By the completion of the two year term, the physics resident is expected to be able to perform all radiation oncology physics functions, including full calibrations of treatment machines, checks of dosimetry work (treatment plans, etc.), weekly paper and electronic chart reviews including delivery and imaging for patients, radiation safety procedures, clinical consultations, and patient-related dosimetry.
 Every effort is made to include as many residents as possible into commissioning and acceptance testing of simulation, delivery, and localization systems.